-The first thing to do is identify all the downpipes around the property.
-A downpipe diversion is most effective when the water can flow over a garden bed or grassed area and infiltrate back into the soil.
+The first thing to do is determine whether or not a diversion from your tank is appropriate.
+A diversion is most effective when the water can flow over a garden bed or grassed area and infiltrate back into the soil.
+If the area around the tank is paved, then a rainwater tank diversion is not ideal.